aschmidt75/wgmesh/README.md

 * Linux
 * Wireguard module installed/enabled in kernel
 * Works best with a non-NATed setup.
-It can work with NAT, but there's no guarantee.
+It may work with a NAT, but there's no guarantee.

 ## Usage